The Rights of the Reader

 Get a list of fun reading challenges for your kids to do this year: A Year of Reading Challenges.

-Go to this post to read the best picture books about the library.
+Go to this post to read the best books about the library.